morcs/beautiful-jekyll/introduction-to-elm.md

 hidden: true
 ---

 This page exists to support my "Introduction to Elm" hands-on talk.
 The slides are available on [slides.com](http://slides.com/morcs/introduction-to-elm).
+N.b.
+You'll want to navigate downwards through each column of slides, if that makes sense (not just to the right!)

 ## Hands-on exercises